bwente/MMM-Neko/README.md

 ![MMM-Neko running on standard MagicMirror at 1024 × 600](docs/screenshot.png)

-Actual screenshot from the standard MagicMirror 2.32.0 browser validation, using the default scale of 1.
-The cat is deliberately small (32 × 32 CSS pixels).
+Actual screenshot from the standard MagicMirror 2.32.0 browser, using the scale of 2.

 ## Install